-The City will continue to contract with a fair housing service providers to support enforcement of state and federal Fair Housing Laws and provide fair housing services that include, but are not limited to, the following:
+The City will continue to contract with a fair housing service provider to support enforcement of state and federal Fair Housing Laws and provide fair housing services that include, but are not limited to, the following with an emphasis on providing targeted outreach and support to disproportionately burdened groups and areas of the city:

-- Continue analyzing and addressing fair housing issues through the five-year review and update of the regional Analysis of Impediments to Fair Housing Choice.
-The City shall take affirmative actions to further fair housing choice in the city by implementing the solutions developed in the Regional Analysis of Impediments to Fair Housing Choice (AI) to mitigate and/or remove fair housing impediments. - Referring inquiries and landlord/tenant complaints concerning housing discrimination to the applicable regulatory body (State Department of Fair Employment and Housing, HUD, or private counsel) for processing. - Disseminating fair housing information citywide by sponsoring workshops, housing information fairs, monitoring of affirmative marketing, and working closely with the State Department of Fair Employment and Housing. - Disseminating fair housing information through radio, television, and other media.
+- Continue analyzing and addressing fair housing issues through the five-year review and update of the regional Analysis of Impediments to Fair Housing Choice, in alignment with HUD's updated guidelines.
+The City shall take meaningful actions to overcome patterns of segregation, promote fair housing choice, eliminate disparities in opportunities, and foster inclusive communities free from discrimination throughout the city by implementing the solutions developed in the Regional Analysis of Impediments to Fair Housing Choice (AI). - Referring inquiries and landlord/tenant complaints concerning housing discrimination to the applicable regulatory body (State Department of Fair Employment and Housing, HUD, or private counsel) for processing. - Disseminating fair housing information citywide by sponsoring workshops, housing information fairs, monitoring of affirmative marketing, and working closely with fair housing service providers to target outreach and programming to Black, Latino, and other disproportionately impacted groups, as well as neighborhoods experiencing high levels of housing issues. - Disseminating fair housing information through radio, television, and other media in multiple languages and targeted neighborhoods to reach disproportionately impacted residents. - Geographic coverage of the outreach should be targeted to the most vulnerable populations as depicted in Figure 1E-3.3 - Racial Segregation by Census Tract, Figure 1E-3.7-Distribution of Poverty, and Figure 1E-3.10 - Percentage of Population with a Disability.

-- Advertising fair housing laws and complaint procedures through literature displays at the City The City will offer to provide displays to non-profit organizations such as Central California Legal Services, Lao Family Organization, Fresno Interdenominational Refugee Ministries, Central Valley Regional Center, property management organizations, lenders, and other such organizations.
-Literature will be provided in English, Spanish, Hmong, Cambodian, Vietnamese, and Lao. - Conducting periodic testing of for-sale and rental properties to determine the commonality of discrimination on the basis of race and familial status.
+- Advertising fair housing laws and complaint procedures through literature displays at the City.
+The City will provide displays to non-profit organizations such as Central California Legal Services, Lao Family Organization, Fresno Interdenominational Refugee Ministries, Fresno Center for New Americans, property management organizations, lenders, and other such organizations to help reach disproportionally impacted populations.
+Literature will be provided in English, Spanish, Hmong, and Punjabi. - Improve Fair Housing complaint tracking and response; allow trusted nonprofit counselors to be added to tracking systems to aide their clients in receiving and understanding notifications on the complaint process.

-As most housing discrimination complaints are related to a disability bias, the City will work with fair housing providers to provide additional educational resources in a variety of languages to both tenants and landlords related to disability rights in housing.
+As most housing discrimination complaints in Fresno are related to a disability bias, the City will work with fair housing providers to provide additional educational resources in a variety of languages to both tenants and landlords related to disability rights in housing.
 The City will publicize fair housing services on its website, in City Hall, and in all housing-related programming.
 [Source: 2015-2023 Housing Element, Program 26, modified]

-Responsibility Planning & Development Department Funding Source CDBG Update the City of Fresno Analysis of Impediments to Fair Housing Choice by 2025.
-Support FHCCC in conducting fair housing testing on an ongoing basis.
-Timeframe Provide funding, as available, to local fair housing service providers and provide services to 2,500 persons annually consistent with the Consolidated Plan and Action Plans.
+Responsibility Planning & Development Department, fair housing service provider Funding Source CDBG Timeframe Update the City of Fresno Analysis of Impediments to Fair Housing Choice by 2025.
+Provide funding, as available, to local fair housing service providers and provide services to 1,500 persons annually consistent with the Consolidated Plan and Action Plans.
 Complete ongoing implementation and annual reporting throughout the planning period.
-Objective Enforce housing discrimination and fair housing laws.
-Mitigate impediments to fair housing opportunities throughout the city.
+Objective Ensure compliance with fair housing laws.
+Refer discrimination to appropriate State and Federal enforcement agencies.
+Mitigate impediments to fair housing opportunities throughout the city, with an emphasis on supporting the needs of populations and neighborhoods most impacted by fair housing issues.